awaffle1/adventuregame-batch/README.md

-# adventuregame-batch
+# adventuregame - for Windows Batch

-The batch version of adventuregame.
-No updates.
+No longer recieves updates.
+For a version with periodical updates, check out the python repo for adventuregame.